n1ghtBl00d/801DoorBot/README.md

 # 801DoorBot

-A Discord bot that interacts with Unifi Access API to control door locks.
+A Discord bot that interacts with Unifi Access API to control door locks via Slash Commands.
+Created for [801Labs](https://801labs.org)

-## Features
+## Commands

 - `/unlock` - Unlocks all doors by enabling evacuation mode
 - `/lock` - Locks all doors by disabling evacuation mode